jufemaiz/aemo/README.md

 ## NEM12 Files

-TODO: Update this to provide more information on these class constants.
+@todo Update this to provide more information on these class constants.

 RECORD_INDICATORS
 TRANSACTION_CODE_FLAGS